Makashule Gana

-Makashule Gana (born 11 August 1983) is a South African politician who served as a member of the Gauteng Provincial Legislature for the opposition Democratic Alliance.
-He was previously a member of the National Assembly, where he was Shadow Minister of Human Settlements between 2014 and 2016.
+Makashule Gana is a South African politician who is the chief organiser for RISE Mzansi.
+He previously served as a member of the Gauteng Provincial Legislature for the opposition Democratic Alliance.
+Between 2014 and 2016 he was a member of the National Assembly, where he was Shadow Minister of Human Settlements.
 Gana also served as the Deputy Federal Chairperson of the DA until 2015.
-He was previously leader of the DA Youth and DA councillor in the City of Johannesburg, he holds a BSc degree and is currently registered for a Postgraduate Diploma in Management at the Wits Business School.
+He was previously leader of the DA Youth and DA councillor in the City of Johannesburg.
+He holds a BSc degree and is currently registered for a Postgraduate Diploma in Management at the Wits Business School.

-Childhood and education

-Gana was born in Lefara Village in the town of Tzaneen on 11 August 1983.
-He has two siblings and was raised by his late mother, Gavaza.
-Gana was a herd boy in his village.
-He started primary school at Mushoti Primary in 1988.
-He attended N'wahungani Junior Secondary in 1995 and thereafter moved schools plenty of times.
-He moved to Lefara School in July 1996, before moving to DZJ Secondary School later on in 1996.
-Gana matriculated from Giyani High School in 1999.

-In 2000, Gana enrolled for his undergraduate degree at the then University of the North (now known as the University of Limpopo), where he attained a Bachelor of Science Degree in 2003, with majors in mathematics and computer science.
-He also achieved a Postgraduate Diploma in Management from Wits Business School in 2012.